-Naturally, the Company's interest in its trade does not end there.
-Having been instrumental in setting up both the Wine and Spirit Education Trust and the Institute of Masters of Wine, the Company devotes a proportion of its resources to furthering wine education.
+Naturally, the Company’s interest in its trade does not end there.
+Having been instrumental in setting up both the Wine and Spirit Education Trust and the Masters of Wine examination the Company devotes a proportion of its resources to furthering wine education.

 In 2007, the Company provided funds for the Vintners’ Room as part of the Wine Studies Centre at Plumpton College in East Sussex, which now has its own Wine Studies Degree.

 Over and above these educational projects, the Company also plays its part in donating sizeable sums to a wide range of London based charities, especially those concerned with drug and alcohol abuse.